MariannBea/MariannBea.github.io/_posts/2021-09-08-movie-studio-profits-linear-regression.md

 ##### Linear Regression

 I chose to use linear regression because it is a quick way to see if a direct correlation can be found between any features and profits.
 Linear regression can be used to look for the ability to predict a dependent variable from one independent variable or multiple variables.
 I first looked at different features separately against profits in order to gain a better understanding of how strongly each feature was correlated with increased profits.
 I then combined features that appeared to show some slight correlation with increased profits to see if I could create a model that could be used to predict profits with new movies.
-In these analysis, I used the normalized version of earnings because I found easier to interpret the results.
+In these analysis, I used the normalized version of earnings because I found easier to interpret the coefficient of determination using this value.
+The coefficient of determination, also called R squared, is a way of measuring how much of an effect the independent variables have on the dependent variable.
+Using the normalized version of the profits caused this value to remain in the range between 0 and 1 in most cases.
+Values closer to one indicate that a larger percentage of the profit value can be attributed to the indpendent variables.
+Values closer to 0 indicate that the independent variables have little effect on profit.

 First, I investigated the relationship between genre and profits.
 I compared all the genres in the data set.
 Then I used a smaller set with just those genres that appeared to be more closely linked to a movie either losing money or being very profitable.
 The genres that were used were: 'Thriller', 'Fantasy', 'Animation', 'Family', 'Action',' Drama', 'Sci-Fi', 'Crime', 'Adventure' and 'Romance'.
 The comparison with all of the genres gave slightly better results.